bump-sh/docs/src/_guides/bump-sh-tutorials/generate-sdks-with-speakeasy.md

 ## What is Speakeasy

 [Speakeasy](https://www.speakeasy.com/) is Software-as-a-Service similar to Bump.sh, but instead of focusing on documentation they focus on SDK generation.
-In the past you'd have to use cumbersome Java-based open-source tooling and generally develop your own templates, but with Speakeasy you can simply upload an OpenAPI description document and get type-safe SDKs that your team will be proud of: include OAuth2.0, retries, pagination, custom code, and more.
+In the past you'd have to use cumbersome Java-based open-source tooling and generally develop your own templates, but with Speakeasy you can simply upload an OpenAPI description document and get type-safe SDKs that your team will be proud of.
+These SDKs include OAuth 2, retries, pagination, custom code, and more.

 ## Step 1: Set up Speakeasy